hschne/rails-mini-profiler/README.md

 ## Credit

 This project was heavily inspired by projects such as [rack-mini-profiler](https://github.com/MiniProfiler/rack-mini-profiler) and
 [rack-profiler](https://github.com/dawanda/rack-profiler).
-[Skylight](https://www.skylight.io/) are my preferred profiler, and were also a huge influence.
+[Skylight](https://www.skylight.io/) was also a huge influence.

-Design and logo were graciously provided and implemented by [Lena Schnedlitz](https://github.com/LenaSchnedlitz), without who's supreme CSS skills this project would not have been possible :hands_raised:
+[Lena Schnedlitz](https://github.com/LenaSchnedlitz) designed the Logo and provided great support.
+Without her supreme CSS skills this project would not have been possible :hands_raised:

 ## Contributing